appgurueu/modlib/Readme.md

 ### `schematic`

-A schematic format with support for metadata and baked light data. **Experimental.**
+A schematic format with support for metadata and baked light data.

 ## Release Notes